DeviaVir/zenbot/PITCHME.md

 #HSLIDE

-## Not just for science geeks anymore.
+- ANN's are not just for science geeks anymore.

-- ANN's have, in the past, been used only in the circles of scientific researchers.
-- ANN's are just now becoming available for use in trading.
+- ANN's are just now becoming available for wide use in trading.

-#HSLIDE

-> "Down with humans!
-LOL" -Zenbot
+- The Golden Age of AI and crypto currency only comes once.
+Enjoy it!

 #HSLIDE